 Because eligibility for the QMB, SLMB, or QI programs depends on your financial situation, many of the documents you must bring to the Medicaid office are those that will verify your income and assets.

 Although a Medicaid eligibility worker might require additional specific information from you, you'll at least be able to get the application process started if you bring:

 Anyone who qualifies for one of the above Medicare Savings Programs will also qualify for the Part D Extra Help program, which pays Part D premiums and deductibles for the prescription drug program.

-If you are denied eligibility for QMB, SLMB, or QI, you have a right to appeal.
-If you believe you should be eligible for one of he programs, go to the office where you applied.
+If you're denied eligibility for a Medicare assistance program, you have a right to appeal.
+If you believe you should be eligible for one of the programs, go to the office where you applied.
 Ask about the procedure in your state for getting a hearing to appeal that decision.

 Although the exact procedure for obtaining this hearing, and the hearing itself, may be slightly different from state to state, they all resemble very closely the hearings given to applicants for Social Security benefits.
 For more information, see Nolo's articles on Medicaid appeals.

 If you're denied QMB, SLMB, or QI, you may want to consult with someone experienced in the subject to help you prepare your appeal.
 One place you can find quality free assistance with these matters is the nearest office of the State Health Insurance Assistance Program (SHIP).